Anatolian Shepherd vs Great Pyrenees: Top Livestock Guardians

 • Both breeds have a lifespan of about 10-12 years.
 With proper care, exercise, and nutrition, you can help your dog live a long, healthy life.

-A black and tan Anatolian Shepherd stands majestically on a grassy hill with fields and trees in the background.
+A large Anatolian Shepherd with a tan coat, black muzzle, and green collar stands on grass with trees in the background.

 Suitability as Family Pets